Max Muncy Preview, Player Props: Dodgers vs. Marlins

 Max Muncy At The Plate

-- Among qualifying batters in MLB action, his batting average ranks 134th, his on-base percentage ranks 69th, and he is 40th in the league in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 136th, his on-base percentage ranks 71st, and he is 37th in the league in slugging.

-- Muncy has reached base via a hit in 47 games this year (of 99 played), and had multiple hits in 16 of those games.
+- In 48.0% of his 100 games this season, Muncy has picked up at least one hit.
+He's also had 16 multi-hit games.

-- Muncy has driven in a run in 42 games this season (42.4%), including 19 games with more than one RBI (19.2%).
-He has also driven in three or more of his team's runs in eight contests.
+- Muncy has driven in a run in 43 games this season (43.0%), including 19 games with more than one RBI (19.0%).
+He has also driven home three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.